Programs: H.E.L.P.

 See more in the HELP Photo Gallery.

 The Clinton Bush Haiti Fund contributed $250,000 to launch the Haitian Emergency Liquidity Program (H.E.L.P.), designed to inject needed liquidity into key microfinance institutions (MFIs) in Haiti.
-This catalytic grant provided key recovery grants to major Haitian microfinance institutions, which allowed them to remain operational, with the potential to aid up to 50,000 borrowers.
+This catalytic grant provided key recovery grants to major Haitian microfinance institutions, which allowed them to remain operational.

-In addition to these recovery grants, H.E.L.P. is helping to stop the contraction of lending by microfinance institutions (MFIs).
-H.E.L.P. bought up the loans affected by the earthquake, provide funds to these institutions, allowing them to preserve their capital base.
+H.E.L.P. bought up the loans affected by the earthquake, providing funds to these institutions and allowing them to preserve their capital base.
 The program supported businesswomen and rural borrowers who depend on these microloans to survive.
 The project had an initial budget of $2 million, which represented 12.5 percent of the capital in the microfinance institution sector in Haiti.

 Why We Invested in H.E.L.P.